About The Cornucopia Committee

-The Cornucopia Committee passes 50 years of fundraising to help children of Sydney.
+The Cornucopia Committee passes 60 years of fundraising to help children of Sydney.

+The Cornucopia Committee this year marks 58 years of fund raising to help the children of Sydney.
 The Committee was founded in 1963 by Wiska Listwan who was passionate and active in hosting fundraising events to raise money to help children.
 Mrs Listwan was the founding president of The Cornucopia Committee and presided until ill health and in the late 1980’s when Cara Brett Hall OAM took on the presidency of the Committee.
 In 1989 the Cornucopia Committee directed its fundraising solely for the prevention and treatment of child abuse supporting The Royal Alexandra Hospital for Children, now known as The Children’s Hospital at Westmead.

-The Cornucopia Committee has donated over $1 million dollars to The Children’s Hospital at Westmead over the years and a further $1 million dollars divided between the child protection units of The Children’s Hospital Randwick, Royal North Shore Hospital, The Royal Hospital for Women Foundation and CAPS (Child Abuse Prevention Service).
+The Cornucopia Committee Inc has donated over $1 million dollars to The Children’s Hospital at Westmead over the years and a further $1 million dollars divided between the child protection units of The Children’s Hospital Randwick, Royal North Shore Hospital, The Royal Hospital for Women Foundation and CAPS (Child Abuse Prevention Service).

 The Cornucopia Committee was honoured to have hosted an event at Government House in the presence of Dame Marie Bashir AD, CVO.
 Dr Elisabeth Murphy gave an address and a stark reminder to those in attendance of how important it is that the cycle of child abuse be broken.
-Unfortunately, increasing more and more is the problem of adult disease (such as obesity) due to long term effects of child abuse.
+Unfortunately, increasing more and more is the problem of adult disease due to long term effects of child abuse.
 We are so grateful to our supporters and long time sponsors that we are able to continue our support of Sydney Child Protection Units.

 Money raised is to help these Child Protection Units make a positive difference to children and their families and to break the cycle of abuse from generation to generation.
 The Committee funded and sponsored the first Shaken Baby Conference in Sydney 17 years ago highlighting the effects and problems to a child’s brain and development, possible long term problems and disabilities from “Shaking Babies”.
 The Shaken Baby Conference is now an annual event, reaching 25 countries based on the format of Sydney’s conference.

-The Cornucopia Committee is proud to have help fund the Child Protection Therapy Room at The Children’s Hospital Westmead and this year received an Award and recognition from The Royal Alexandra Hospital for Children appointing The Cornucopia Committee as a founder of The Children’s Hospital at Westmead.
+The Cornucopia Committee is proud to have helped fund the Child Protection Therapy Room at The Children’s Hospital Westmead and this year received an Award and recognition from The Royal Alexandra Hospital for Children appointing The Cornucopia Committee as a founder of The Children’s Hospital at Westmead.